How to Add Humour and Comedy to Your Brand

 Keeping up with current events can help you create relevant jokes.
 But you need to be sure your audience knows what you’re talking about.
 So big stories and accessible topics are best for this.
 However, avoid tragic and sensitive stories.

-Fun and lighthearted, wordplay can appeal to a broad audience.
+Fun and lighthearted wordplay can appeal to a broad audience.
 Puns, double meanings, and references are all examples of wordplay.
 Wordplay is safe, and customers like it.
-Also, you can use it to draw attention to specific selling points of the product.
+Also, you can use it to draw attention to specific product selling points.

 A real-world example would be this British Airways Advert: